ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

 npm install nativefier -g
 # to update nativefier (you must have admin privileges)
 npm update -g nativefier
+# it is also a good idea to create a folder just for nativefier below is where I put it
+New-Item -Path 'C:\tools\nativefier' -ItemType Directory
+# now navigate to the folder to create the nativefier program there
+cd C:\tools\nativefier
 ```

 The options are all explained [here](https://github.com/jiahaog/nativefier/blob/HEAD/docs/api.md).